-FCAN publishes a monthly newsletter, as well as information and resources for students, families, community leaders, and education professionals.
-Subscribe for timely updates on college and career readiness, access, and success best practices, including FCAN's free webinar series. http://floridacollegeaccess.org/subscribe/
+Florida College Access Network publishes a monthly e-newsletter, as well as information and resources for students, families, community leaders, and education professionals.
+Sign up for timely updates on college and career readiness, access, and success nets and best practices, including FCAN's free webinar series.